 Checkpoints to be put in place through July 4 weekend

 Jun.
-27—SUNBURY — Valley law enforcement and the U.S. Department of Transportation's National Highway Traffic Safety Administration (NHTSA) for the national Buzzed Driving is Drunk Driving awareness campaign to promote sober driving are joining together for the holiday weekend.
+28—SUNBURY — Valley law enforcement and the U.S. Department of Transportation's National Highway Traffic Safety Administration (NHTSA) are joining together for the holiday weekend to promote sober driving as part of the national Buzzed Driving is Drunk Driving awareness campaign.

-According to Northumberland County District Attorney Tony Matulewicz, the average DUI costs $10,000 in attorney's fees, fines, court costs, lost time at work, higher insurance rates, and more.
-If you are caught drinking and driving, you can face jail time, he said.
+According to Northumberland County District Attorney Tony Matulewicz, the average DUI costs $10,000 in attorney's fees, fines, court costs, lost time at work, higher insurance rates and more.
+Those caught drinking and driving can face jail time, he said.

 Police said there will be DUI checkpoints throughout the county through the holiday weekend.